 Mixed nuts were always a popular snack item at Christmastime in our home, which is why this Christmas Mixed Nut Bundt Cake is nostalgic and delicious!
+This cake is made with cream cheese in the batter, so you know it’s going to be super moist!
+The ground spices add so much warmth and aroma!

 It might still be a Newfoundland tradition.
-Its been many, many years since I’ve been there at Christmastime.
+It’s been many, many years since I’ve been there at Christmastime.
 It was a common practice in our home to place platters and bowls of food and snacks on the table every day, all day, for the entire 12 days of Christmas.

 There was always one of those printed plastic platters with the sections to keep food separate; do you know what I’m talking about?
 You can still find them at the dollar store during the holidays.